smith458/AngleHero/README.md

 # Heroes
+This repository is the Hero Tutorial for Angular 2.
+The tutorial can be found [here](https://angular.io/tutorial).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Add `--open` flag to open a page to this location.

 ## Code scaffolding